 Based on our research, these team chat apps are the best options on the market for small business communication and collaboration:

 - Slack: Best overall team chat app―an easy-to-use application with extensive integrations for organization-wide communications, video calls, and secure file sharing

-- Microsoft Teams: Top choice for Microsoft 365 users or any business needing an app with robust video conferencing features like 300-participant caps, screen sharing, and meeting recordings
+- Microsoft Teams: Top choice for Microsoft 365 users needing robust video conferencing features as well as team chat

 - Rocket.Chat: Great option for developers who want complete code customization and scalability